Setting the Record Straight: The Thomas Richards Walking Dead Lawsuit - By Lisa Weingarten Richards

 The Legal Standards The Independent Missed

 As cited in paragraph 65 of our complaint, Virginia courts apply the standard from Rush v.
-Worrell Enterprises: "the test is not whom the story intends to name, but who a part of the audience may reasonably think is named—not who is meant but who is hit."
-I did tell the reporter this information.
+Worrell Enterprises: "the test is not whom the story intends to name, but who a part of the audience may reasonably think is named—not who is meant but who is hit." (emphasis added) I did tell the reporter this information.
 He simply chose not to include it.

 Professional Standards and Legal Merit